 Do Sweatshops Belong in a Free Market?

-Sweatshops are generally considered to be factories or workshops in which employees, often children, work over nine to ten hours a day for wages that barely allow for the purchase of basic necessities.
-Furthermore, the working conditions at these factories or workshops are often considered to be hazardous or unsafe.
+Sweatshops are generally considered to be factories or workshops in which employees, often children, work over nine to ten hours a day for wages that barely cover basic necessities.
+The working conditions at these factories or workshops are often considered to be hazardous or unsafe.
 Sweatshops do not provide their employees any benefits, such as health insurance or worker’s compensation, and employees do not enjoy any form of job security.
 Today, sweatshops can be found all over the world, but they are most common in developing nations, such as India, China, and Mexico.